getsentry/responses/README.rst

 Tests and Code Quality Validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The easiest way to validate your code will be to run tests via ``tox``.
+The easiest way to validate your code is to run tests via ``tox``.
-Current ``tox`` configuration runs the same checks that are used in CI/CD pipeline.
+Current ``tox`` configuration runs the same checks that are used in GitHub Actions CI/CD pipeline.

 Please execute following command line from the project root to validate you code against:

 * Unittests in all Python versions that are supported by this project
 * Type validation via ``mypy``
 * All ``pre-commit`` hooks